bii-08/Sliding15PuzzleGame/README.md

 ## 👩‍💻 Core Technologies

-- Build entirely in SwiftUI
+- Built entirely on SwiftUI
 - Followed MVVM design pattern
 - Used Package Dependencies (Lottie) for animations
 - Designed UI in Figma

+## 🛠️ Dependencies

+- Lottie

 ## 📜 Requirements
 - iOS 17.2+
 - Xcode 15

+## 📱 Contact

+Have a project?
+DM me at 👇

+Drop a mail to: luuthithanhtam08@gmail.com